kkinnear/zprint/README.md

 __zprint__ is a library providing a pretty printing capability for both Clojure code and Clojure/EDN structures.
 It can be used as a library, either embedded in a larger codebase, or as a useful utility at the repl.

-See [lein-zprint][leinzprint] to use the zprint library to reformat your source files.
+If you want to use the zprint library to format your Clojure source files, you have two options:

+  * Leiningen:  [lein-zprint][leinzprint]
+  * Boot: [boot-fmt][bootfmt]

-As of version 0.2.7, zprint include experimental support for Clojurescript!
+As of version 0.2.7, zprint includes experimental support for Clojurescript!

 Zprint is designed to be a single pretty printer to use for code and data structures.